 - Changes & Challenges (1990s): Products of Utah Travel Worldwide

 - Changes & Challenges (2000s): Recession and Expansion

 Interest Approach – Engagement

-- View the Agriculture in the 1910s section of the Changes and Challenges multimedia program with your students.
+- View the Utah and Agriculture Both Boom (1890s-1910s) Era on the Changes and Challenges interactive timeline with your students.

 - Explain to students that the Strawberry Valley Project was only one of many instances in which the Northern Ute Tribe in the Uintah Basin of Utah was treated unfairly regarding land and water rights.

-- Ask students to read the Ute Indians article individually, or navigate to the article using the web link titled "Treatment of the Ute Tribe" in the Changes & Challenges multimedia presentation.
+- Ask students to read the Ute Indians article individually, or navigate to the article using the Changes and Challenges interactive timeline.
+(Click on the main event tile titled, "Strawberry Valley Project.")

 - Discuss the following questions:

 - Why were the Ute's so unjustly treated?